 Erin earned her B.S. degree in Communications with a minor in Psychology from John Carroll University.
-After graduation, she worked as the promotions assistant at WSEE TV 35, the public relations director for the Community Blood Bank, and assistant vice president in Corporate Communications for PNC Bank.
+After graduation, she worked as the Promotions Assistant at WSEE TV 35, the Public Relations Director for the Community Blood Bank, and Assistant Vice President in Corporate Communications for PNC Bank.
 During college, she worked for University Hospitals in Cleveland and CNN in Washington, D.C., where she ran camera for Larry King.
-She is a founding board member of the NWPA chapter of the Public Relations Society of America.
-She served as treasurer in 2012 and 2013, and in 2014 she was the chapter President.
-She currently serves as a board member of the YMCA Metro Board and marketing committee member for Camp Notre Dame.
-She is a past board member and secretary of the Erie Advertising Club.

 Khristina Bowman joined The Erie Community Foundation as the Communications Associate in 2012.

 In 2013, she was promoted to Director of Marketing & Communications.
-In this role she works with the Vice President of Communications to manage the Foundation’s advertising, media relations, newsletters, electronic communications, website, facebook and twitter media.
-She also works with the Foundation's Regional Affiliates.
+In this role she works with the Vice President of Marketing & Community/Government Relations to manage the Foundation’s advertising, media relations, newsletters, electronic communications, website, Facebook and twitter media.

 She earned her B.A. degree in Communications from Pennsylvania State University at Erie, The Behrend College.
 She first began working with the Foundation during her senior year of college as a Marketing and Public Relations Intern.
 During college, she worked as a freelance writer for The Erie Times.